Board

 Adjunct Associate Professor Shang Chee Chong

-Deputy Director (Practice and Partnerships), CHILD, NUSAdjunct Associate Professor Shang Chee Chong
+Deputy Head (Practice and Partnerships), CHILD, NUSAdjunct Associate Professor Shang Chee Chong

 Dr Chong Shang Chee is an assistant professor at the Department of Paediatrics, Yong Loo Lin School of Medicine and a senior consultant paediatrician.
 She currently heads the Child Development Unit (CDU) at NUH.
 She is heavily involved in the national development of policies in early childhood practices, early intervention and educational initiatives.